MysticShadow427/homo-mex-2024/README.md

     - `mex_train_lstm.py` is used to train a lstm on top of the Spanish BERT extracted features.

 </hr>

-Sure, here are the instructions formatted for better readability:

 **Instructions to run the Python Scripts**